 Your healthcare needs are bound to change over time.
 Maybe you have moved to a new country and want to expand your coverage to ensure you get the best care in your new home.
 Or perhaps you’re welcoming a new member to your family and want to include maternity and newborn care to your plan.

-Does Cigna Global Cover Pre-Existing Conditions?
+Does Cigna Healthcare Cover Pre-Existing Conditions?

 It’s uncommon for health insurance to provide coverage for pre-existing conditions, but some will cover these conditions under certain circumstances, such as Moratorium terms.

 Moratorium terms allow policyholders to be covered for their pre-existing conditions if they haven’t made any claims or had symptoms in a certain period before starting their new policy (usually three to five years).
-Cigna Global’s medical insurance plans are fully underwritten, and unfortunately, Cigna doesn’t provide any other option, such as Moratorium terms.
+Cigna Healthcare’s medical insurance plans are fully underwritten, and unfortunately, Cigna doesn’t provide any other option, such as Moratorium terms.

 Even though Cigna says in their brochures that pre-existing conditions can be covered with a premium loading, the truth is they will exclude pre-existing conditions and don’t even consider the possibility of providing an option for any new applicants with existing conditions – no matter what they are.

-How to Make a Claim
+How to Make a Claim with Cigna Healthcare

 How to Apply